 It may take some time for you to get used to the dentures, particularly while you’re eating.
 This is especially true with harder or stickier foods.
 That said, after some time, you will be able to eat fairly normally.
 To aid in this process, use a small amount of denture adhesive to stabilize the device as you get used to them.

 You might experience some minor discomfort when you’re initially fitted for your dentures.
 That said, you should ultimately get used to them, and the pain will alleviate.
 As you’re getting used to your dentures, be sure to visit your dentist regularly (as recommended) to have your dentures adjusted.
 You should also contact your dentist if your pain persists.

 How much do dentures cost?

-The cost of your dentures can vary anywhere from a couple hundred dollars to a few thousand dollars.
-This depends upon what kind of denture you get (partial vs full set), materials, and time required to make the device.
-The price typically depends on the patient and their individual needs, so be sure to discuss cost with your dentist during your initial appointment.
+The cost of your dentures can vary anywhere from a couple of hundred dollars to a few thousand dollars.
+This depends upon what kind of denture you get (partial vs. full set), materials, and time required to make the device.
+The price typically depends on the patient and their individual needs, so be sure to discuss the cost with your dentist during your initial appointment.

 How long do dentures last?

 With normal wear and tear, you can expect the need to replace your dentures every 5-8 years.
 That said, if you feel that your dentures are slipping or uncomfortable for an extended period, you may need to have them relined in the process.
 Your mouth naturally changes with age, which can mean you’ll need to have new dentures made to ensure they fit correctly.

 What the process of getting new dentures like?